kristianmandrup/racer-mw/Architecture-Overview.md

 An overview of the architecture in place (and what remains to be implemented).

+## General Philosophy

+This project currently uses jsclass as a foundation, to provide Class and Module functionality very similar to that found in Ruby.
+This is all for convenience and might not be the most performant or best option in the long run...
+However it makes it easier to structure the app/framework

 ## Racer Model API

 Racer provides a very powerful Model access API.